pawellabaj/auto-record/modules/auto-record-utils/README.md

 ## Usage

-If you use annotation processing in your project, the library will be provided as a dependency of [Auto Record](https://github.com/pawellabaj/auto-record/tree/main/modules/auto-record).

 The classes in this package can also be used independently to add memoization capabilities to your own classes.
 In such case, use `auto-record-utils` directly.